cs31415/cs31415.github.io/writings/nyc-diary.md

 Rohit started with a bang hitting Shaheen for a six in the first over.
 Kohli matched him by hitting an exquisite cover drive off Naseem next over.
 Then, disaster as he holed out to point.
 A needless shot I felt given that they needed to get through the initial difficult period without losing wickets.

 Next over, the heavens fell down when Rohit also perished flicking Shaheen to deep midwicket.
 Had they gone mad?
-Whose idea was it go down guns blazing?
+Whose idea was it to go down guns blazing?
 Mamaji at this point disconnected as he felt that the video call was jinxing it.

 Pant had come in followed by Axar.
 This was a bizarre tactic.
 Suryakumar being protected by a nightwatchman in T20?
 Axar had apparently come out as a pinch hitter.
 He did that job somewhat by hitting a six and a couple of boundaries.

 Pant was not his usual self and was missing most shots and living dangerously.
 The sticky wicket with balls not quite coming on was upsetting his timing.
 He broke the shackles in one Harris Rauf over hitting three successive boundaries.
 But he continued to be the cat with nine lives as he kept hitting the ball inches away from outstretched hands and giving Paki and Indian hearts a workout.

 Axar perished scoring 20.
 Surya and Dube came and went back with crumbs to their name.
 Pant rode his prodigious luck before perishing for 42.
 Pandya huffed and puffed his way to 7 off 12 and it was left to Arshdeep and Siraj to push the score close to 120.
 119 all out in 19 overs.
 120 to win in 20.
 What an abject performance knowing the nature of the wicket fully well.
 A strategic failure above all to be over aggressive and not aim for a reasonable score from the outset.

 It seemed like the result was a formality.

-Had leftover sandwiches, puff pastry, cheese and grapes for lunch.
+Had leftover sandwiches, puff pastry, cheese and grapes for lunch during the innings break.

 India started with Arshdeep and Siraj.
 They were not very tight and runs were ticking over like a clock.
 Bumrah for some reason was held back and his introduction in the 3rd over immediately resulted in a regulation catch spooned by Rizwan to Dube at deep fine leg which he shelled.
 Silent outrage.
 Catches like these cannot be dropped at international level.

 Barfi had tagged along and surfaced during the break.
 He had been lying low.

-Babar cute glided one to SKY at slip in Bumrah's next and was on his way.
+Babar glided one to SKY at slip in Bumrah's next and was on his way.
 26-1.
 Usman Khan was into the bullring for the first time in his life and looked nervous.

 He went at 57 when Axar came on, rapped plumb in front first ball.
 Fakhar Zaman, of whom the Pakis had high hopes, started well but was deceived by a Pandya bouncer for a smart catch by Pant.
 73-3 in the 12th over.

-Bumrah's return in the 14th over was the turning point as he induced a slog and shattered Rizwan's furniture.
-Of all the bowlers, he picked Bumrah to slog.
-Not the most intelligent tactic.
+Bumrah's return in the 14th over was the turning point as Rizwan tried to hit him over midwicket and had his furniture shattered.
+Picking Bumrah to slog was not the most intelligent tactic.
 Their set batter was gone and the others were finding it difficult to get runs.

 Meanwhile Mom was annoyed that the day had been spent watching a losing cause instead of sightseeing and went off to sleep.
-Appa also went off to bed in Mumbai thinking that defeat was imminent and not wanting to miss out on sleep.
+Appa also went off to bed in Mumbai thinking that defeat was imminent.

 Meanwhile, a squeeze was being stealthily applied by Pandya, Jadeja and Axar and runs were drying up.
-The balance was tilting slowly but ominously.
+The balance was tilting slowly and ominously.
 Shadab holed out to a short ball from Pandya in the 16th.
 When Bumrah started the 19th, 21 runs were required.
 He got Ifthikar and only gave away 3 runs.
 Arshdeep had 18 to defend in the last over.
-A total and unexpected reversal of fortunes.
+The pendulum had swung in India's favor.

-Imad went early in the 19th caught behind by Pant.
+Imad went early in the 20th over, caught behind by Pant.
 Shaheen and Naseem tried their best, with the latter hitting a couple of boundaries.
 But it was too late for last-minute heroics and India scraped through by 6 runs, by the skin of their teeth.

-A totally unexpected and undeserved result.
+An unexpected and undeserved result.
 They got out of jail thanks to Bumrah and the bowlers.
-Pakistan were swindled in broad daylight, their fortunes in the tournament left hanging by a thread.
+Pakistan swindled in broad daylight, their fortunes in the tournament left hanging by a thread.

 By this time, Mom had woken up and was somewhat placated by the Indian win.
 We dressed and quickly left the hotel.
 A short 15 minute walk through 7th ave brought us to Central Park.
 The weather was lovely and sunny with a few clouds.
 Shonu cajoled her mom into a berry drink from Pret along the way.

 Central Park is a little jungle right in the middle of a city.
 The backdrop of skyscrapers makes it unique.
 No other city must be having a park of this size within it's boundaries, that too where real estate is at such a premium.
 The most expensive park in the world.